ugcs/dronelogbook/README.md

 Uploading process of acquired telemetry starts if you check `Upload flights` checkbox and click on `Get telemetry` button.

-Successfully uploaded file will be moved to `uploaded` directory by default.
+Successfully uploaded flight's telemetry will be saved to `uploaded` directory by default.
+For each flight separate file is created.
 You can change target directory of uploaded files in `client.properties`:
  ```properties
  uploaded.file.folder=path_to_fodler
  ```